mvcisback/SSLVC/report/report.md

 and reverberation.
 Most importantly, if a video was not recorded using microphone arrays or binaural microphones, it is too difficult, if not impossible, to recover spatial audio.
-That is why we purpose a method by using the contents in the video, the visual cues, to help reconstructing 3D audio.
+That is why we purpose a method by using the contents in the video, the visual cues, to help reconstruct 3D audio.
 The other goal of this project is to perform multimodal speaker recognition using facial and speech likelihoods by first learning